Pylons/pyramid/docs/narr/configuration.rst

 The mere existence of configuration decoration doesn't cause any configuration registration to be made.
-Before they have any effect on the configuration of a :mod:`repoze.bfg` application, a configuration decoration within application code must be found through a process known as a :term:`scan`.
+Before they have any effect on the configuration of a :mod:`pyramid` application, a configuration decoration within application code must be found through a process known as a :term:`scan`.

-The :class:`repoze.bfg.view.bfg_view` decorator above adds an attribute to the ``hello`` function, making it available for a :term:`scan` to find it later.
+The :class:`pyramid.view.bfg_view` decorator above adds an attribute to the ``hello`` function, making it available for a :term:`scan` to find it later.

-:mod:`repoze.bfg` is willing to :term:`scan` a module or a package and its subpackages for decorations when the :meth:`repoze.bfg.configuration.Configurator.scan` method is invoked: scanning implies searching for configuration declarations in a package and its subpackages.
+:mod:`pyramid` is willing to :term:`scan` a module or a package and its subpackages for decorations when the :meth:`pyramid.configuration.Configurator.scan` method is invoked: scanning implies searching for configuration declarations in a package and its subpackages.
 For example: